-What’s to love about this soup?
+What’s to love about this Chicken Parmesan Soup?

-Quadruple recipe winner!
+Know what this spells?
+Recipe winner!
 Hit’s all four marks that I love in a recipe!
 A few ingredients from your pantry and you have soup on!
 (I think I’ve already used up my allotment of !!! in this post!).
 But this soup has got me all excited!!!

 I used canned crushed tomatoes because they really add some serious tomato flavor.
 But if you needed to substitute, use two 14.5 oz cans of diced tomatoes and three tablespoons tomato paste.
 Lucky me, I had some left over basil from my herb garden, so I threw that in along with a few over ripe tomatoes from my sad tomato plants…but they were happy to give their lives to my soup!

 And of course with all the variety of pastas out there – gluten free, bean pasta, whole wheat pasta – you can change it up to suit your dietary needs.
 Throw in some spinach or sausage – it’s a great, quick, basic italian soup recipe!!! (argh…more !!!).

 Looking for another hearty soup?
 This one is a huge family favorite, we’ve actually nicknamed it ‘crack soup’.
 Catchy, huh?
 Check it out here: Gnocci Sausage Soup!

 And wouldn’t this soup go good with Fresh Cheddar and Chive Scones!

 This easy and tasty soup comes together in under 25 minutes and packs a big flavor!